Posted on March 15, 2020

-For the last ten haunted places, this is were things might get a little crazy.
-We’re talking about tales of gruesome deaths, hair-raising happenings, and even some interesting stories of how such strange hauntings have occured.
+For the last ten haunted places, this is where things might get a little crazy.
+We’re talking about tales of gruesome deaths, hair-raising happenings, and even some interesting stories of how such strange hauntings have occurred.

 From there, we start with Preston Castle.
 Located some 40 miles southeast of the state capital of Sacramento, Ione was an important town along the Gold Rush trail.
 But the town was known for housing a reform school for young boys.
 It was where the lesser risk offenders were often mixed with the more incorrigible.
 Stories of “dunking tubs” of chemicals to reduce illnesses and infections from sores and cuts can be told for days.
 In fact, dozens of boys who were detained here in 1918 had succumbed to the flu epidemic that had ravaged the entire country.

 The Preston School of Industry was open from 1894 to 1960 and had seen its share of bad times.
 It was also the site of a 1950 homicide involving an employee named Anna Corbin.
 One of the residents of Preston Castle had bludgeoned her to death (with the motive yet to be known).
 Corbin’s ghost along with as many as 20 young boys who have died here are said to be present here.